Transition to Teaching (T2T) licensure only program

 The T2T licensure only program is flexible and can be customized to accommodate your busy, professional life.
 Students have the option to enroll in one, two, or more classes a semester, for example.
 T2T courses are offered online or on campus.
 On-campus classes meet Tuesday and/or Thursday evenings from 6-9 p.m. or Saturdays from 8 a.m.-5 p.m.
 Marian University offers licensure in the following areas:

 - English as a New Language (Pre-K-12)

-The elementary school tracks are 24-credits, while the secondary levels are 18.
-Cost for the 2018-19 academic year is $495 per credit hour.
+The early childhood education, elementary education, English learners and exceptional needs licensure tracks are 24-credits, while the secondary education levels are 18 credits.
+Cost for the 2019-20 academic year is $515 per credit hour.
 Tuition is subject to change annually.

 If you'd like to obtain a paid teaching position before completing the T2T program, explore the Indiana Department of Education (IDOE) website at doe.in.gov.
 You may be eligible for a Transition to Teaching (T2T) permit or an emergency permit (EP) through IDOE.